Trujillo-Group/trujillo_group_resources/README.md

 > **"The whole is greater than the sum of its parts"**

+Firstly, it is **mandatory** for members of the group to familiarise themselves with the [Guidelines for Conduct](resources/conduct).

-Checking the [Getting Started](tutorials/getting_started) section is highly recommended for new members as well.
+Secondly the [Getting Started](tutorials/getting_started) section is highly recommended for new members.
 Particularly the **guidelines for good practice**.

 # Resources
 - **[Basic UNIX Commands](tutorials/getting_started/basic_linux.md)**